mixcore/docs/docs/basic-usage-writing-posts.md

    If the choosed page type is "List".
 All of the posts will display as a list inside the page.
 For example under "Blogs" page will contain a list of posts.

+Example:
-Blog
+- Blog
   - Food
     - Post 1
     - Post 2
    - Drink
       - Post 3

 1. Module parent: